SylphAI-Inc/AdalFlow/docs/source/developer_notes/retriever.rst

 A retriever will work hand in hand with the ``database`` and the ``data model``.
 We will have a local database :class:`core.db.LocalDB` and a cloud sql-based database (using ``SQLAlchemy``) that can work with any data class, and espeically with the :class:`core.types.Document` and :class:`core.types.DialogTurn` which provides ``context`` and ``conversation_history`` and is key to the LLM application.
-As for the retriever methods, we cover the most representative methods: LLMAsRetriever, Reranker, Semantic Search, BM25, database's built-in search such as the full-text search/sql based search using Postgres and the semantic search using ``PgVector``.
+As for the retriever methods, we cover the most representative methods: LLMAsRetriever, Reranker(Cross-encoder), Semantic Search(Bi-encoder), BM25, database's built-in search such as the full-text search/sql based search using Postgres and the semantic search using ``PgVector``.

 .. so that users can clearly and easily integrate their own retriever, either to work withh local files or to work with cloud databases with the remaining part of an LLM application.
 ..
 Our goal is for doing so, users get to better evaluate and optimize the whole task pipeline as a whole.